An exploratory study of a tellurium-loaded liquid scintillator based on water and p-dioxane: Fluorescence spectra

 \section{Fluorescence spectra}

-The fluorescence emission spectra were measured using a Prolab F97Pro fluorescence spectrophotometer, manufactured by Lengguang Technology Co., Ltd. Fluorescence emission spectra were measured using a \qty{1}{cm} four-window quartz cuvette transparent to ultraviolet light.
-The molecule of p-dioxane can be effectively excited by \qty{185}{nm} light, but is largely insensitive to ultraviolet-visible light above \qty{200}{nm} \cite{hirayama1970fluorescence}.
-Therefore, a low-pressure mercury lamp emitting at \qty{185}{nm} was used to excite pure p-dioxane, and its fluorescence emission spectrum was measured.
-As shown in Figure \ref{fig:dioxane_f}, an emission peak was observed at \qty{287}{nm}, corresponding to the primary radiative transition of p-dioxane.
-For naphthalene and PPO, ethanol solutions with a concentration of \qty{10}{mg/L} were prepared respectively, and both fluorescence emission and absorption spectra were measured using a deuterium-xenon light source and excitation wavelength scanning.
-The results are presented in Figure \ref{fig:naph_f} and \ref{fig:ppo_f}.
-Naphthalene exhibits a strong absorption peak at \qty{283}{nm} and an emission peak at \qty{330}{nm}, demonstrating a large Stokes shift that minimizes overlap between absorption and emission bands.
-PPO shows a maximum absorption at \qty{330}{nm} and a corresponding emission peak at \qty{365}{nm}.
-Based on the spectral overlap between donor emission and acceptor absorption, a sequential energy transfer process under high-energy radiation can be inferred: energy is initially deposited into p-dioxane, subsequently transferred to naphthalene, and then relayed to PPO; Finally, PPO emits photons in the wavelength range efficiently detected by bialkali photomultiplier tubes (PMTs).
+Fluorescence emission spectra were measured using a Prolab F97Pro fluorescence spectrophotometer (Lengguang Technology Co., Ltd.) with a standard four-pass quartz cuvette of 1~cm path length, transparent in the ultraviolet region. p-Dioxane is effectively excited by \qty{185}{nm} radiation but shows little sensitivity above \qty{200}{nm} \cite{hirayama1970fluorescence}.
+Therefore, a low-pressure mercury lamp emitting at \qty{185}{nm} was used to excite pure p-dioxane.
+The resulting fluorescence spectrum is shown in Figure~\ref{fig:dioxane_f}, with an emission peak at \qty{287}{nm} corresponding to the primary radiative transition of p-dioxane.

+For naphthalene and PPO, ethanol solutions with a concentration of \qty{10}{mg/L} were prepared, and both fluorescence emission and absorption spectra were recorded using a deuterium–xenon light source with excitation wavelength scanning.
+The spectra are presented in Figures~\ref{fig:naph_f} and \ref{fig:ppo_f}.
+Naphthalene exhibits a strong absorption peak at \qty{283}{nm} and an emission peak at \qty{330}{nm}, showing a large Stokes shift that minimizes overlap between absorption and emission.
+PPO shows maximum absorption at \qty{330}{nm} and a corresponding emission peak at \qty{365}{nm}.
+These peak positions, Stokes shifts, and overall spectral shapes agree well with the literature \cite{berlman1965handbook}.